 How many times have you heard that a brand is just a logo?
 Well, the truth is, a brand is more than that.
 Every element of a product ‒ whether it is physical or digital ‒ communicates something about your business.

 Elements like shapes, colors, and dimensions, all contribute to something memorable and distinct.
 From a UX perspective, the interface should reflect the brand’s values on every element across different points of interaction.
+Improving the user experience design is a long journey that requires quite a few modifications, so no wonder many users opt for hiring a user experience design agency.

 Now we move on to defining what brand identity is.